ADAM GRIMM | NEURO COACH

 Sustainable Performance

-Weeks sixteen and beyond.
 Integration.
 The new patterns get woven into your actual life so they hold under real load.
-Real-world stress test.
-Maintenance cadence afterward, designed for your specific work.
+Sessions taper by design as your own capacity takes over.
+Sustainment plan and follow-up built in.

-Each measures a different layer of where your nervous system is right now.
+Each instrument measures a different layer of where your nervous system is right now.
 None are diagnostic.
-All are starting points for the work.
+All are starting points for the work, re-measured as it progresses so change is visible, not vibes.

 BAT-23